What Does It Mean To Be Compliant With Debt Collection Laws?

-As these laws do vary depending on where you reside, commercial collections must be done very carefully to avoid any legal issues, setbacks, and financial consequences.
-Before partnering with a commercial debt collections agency, make sure that it is a reputable agency.
+As these laws do vary depending on where you reside, commercial collection must be done very carefully and deliberately, with knowledge of all applicable factors and regulations to avoid any legal issues, setbacks, and financial consequences.
+Before partnering with a commercial debt collection agency, make sure that it is a reputable agency.
 You can tell if an agency is credible and trustworthy through a membership with different industry organizations or associations, and if they have a rich understanding of the various commercial collection laws that govern your industry and region.

 The following provides a guide for the government agencies and organizations governing consumer collections: